John Cameron Swayze: Personal life

 Swayze was the son of Jesse Ernest Swayze and Christine Cameron, aka Camerona (cited by some sources).
-His father's name is of Norman French origin and dates back to Dorset, England in the early 17th century.
+His father's name is of Norman French origin and dates back to Dorset, England, in the early 17th century.
 He married Beulah Mae Estes in 1935.
 He died in Sarasota, Florida, on August 15, 1995.

 Swayze and the actor-brothers Patrick Swayze and Don Swayze were sixth cousins once removed.
 Both John and Patrick's father were descendants by seven generations of Judge Samuel Swayze and his wife, Penelope Horton.
 Judge Swayze was the son of Joseph Swasey and his wife Mary Betts.
 Mary Betts was the daughter of Captain Richard Betts and his wife, Joanna Chamberlayne.
-Other noteworthy relations descending from the Betts or Swayze lineages are actors William Holden and Tom Hulce, and Evgenia Citkowitz, wife of actor Julian Sands.
+Other noteworthy relations descending from the Betts or Swayze lineages are actors William Holden and Tom Hulce, and Evgenia Citkowitz, widow of actor Julian Sands.